How to start engaging conversations on warm homes

 26 Jan 2023

-Using conversations to gather petition signatures and build essential support for your campaign will be a key part in demonstrating local interest when engaging decision makers.
-It also adds to our numbers nationally and our collective strength when calling on governments.
+Using conversations to build essential support for your campaign will be a key part in demonstrating local interest when engaging decision makers.
+It also adds to our collective strength when calling on governments.

 Props